How to Install Python 3.8 on Ubuntu (26.04, 24.04, 22.04)

 Install Python 3.8 from the Deadsnakes PPA

-If add-apt-repository is missing (minimal, WSL, or container installs), install it first:
+If add-apt-repository is missing (minimal, WSL, or container installs), install software-properties-common first:

 sudo apt install software-properties-common

-The Deadsnakes PPA publishes packages for Ubuntu 22.04 and 24.04 only, so Ubuntu 26.04 users should skip this section and use the source build method.
+The Deadsnakes PPA publishes Python 3.8 packages for Ubuntu 24.04 and 22.04 only, so Ubuntu 26.04 users should skip this section and use the source-build method.
 This guide targets Ubuntu; Ubuntu-based distributions such as Linux Mint 22 may block this PPA by default.

 Deadsnakes is a community-maintained Launchpad PPA that provides non-default Python releases for Ubuntu, including Python 3.8 on supported LTS versions.
 Add the “deadsnakes” team PPA with the command below:

-The Launchpad package list confirms that Python 3.8.20 builds exist for Ubuntu 22.04 (Jammy) and 24.04 (Noble), so both LTS releases can install python3.8 directly from this PPA without manual compilation.
+The Launchpad package list currently shows Python 3.8.20 builds for Ubuntu 24.04 (Noble) and Ubuntu 22.04 (Jammy), so both supported PPA releases can install python3.8 directly without manual compilation.

 Launchpad also reiterates the Deadsnakes disclaimer: there is no guarantee of timely security fixes, so production teams must monitor CVEs and be ready to recompile or sandbox workloads if a vulnerability appears before patched packages land.